 5. Monitoring Water Levels and Water Evaporation

 According to the United Nations, as of 2013, over 2.5 billion people are without access to safe drinking water, a number that is increasingly rising.
 In the near future, water management will become a major task for humanity.
 Even nations that currently have this luxury may find it difficult to maintain their access to clean water as populations grow and climate change begins to influence the hydrosphere.
 Monitoring the levels of rivers and lakes, evaporation rate, ground moisture content and pollutants in the air (i.e. acid rain) is no longer just interesting – it is necessary to safeguard millions of lives.
-This is where climate satellites will be beneficial; low-cost devices used in orbit to measure Earth’s water cycle that can assist in optimizing worldwide access to safe drinking water.
+This is where climate satellites will be beneficial; low-cost devices used in orbit to measure Earth’s water cycle can assist in optimizing worldwide access to safe drinking water.

 4. Identifying Dangerous Mosquito Populations